 Consider Starter Licenses

-Users who need access to just one custom app could have option to go for the Force.com – One App license.
-These licenses were the same as the Salesforce Platform license, but limited to the use of just one custom app, and only read-only access to Accounts and Contacts objects.
+Users who need access to just one custom app could have an option to go for the Force.com – One App license.
+These licenses were the same as the Salesforce Platform license but limited to the use of just one custom app and only read-only access to Accounts and Contacts objects.
 Such license users have access to an unlimited number of custom tabs.